analogdevicesinc/msdk/Documentation/user-guide/visual-studio-code.md

 ???+ note "ℹ️ **Note**"
     The RISC-V core requires setup and handoff from the Arm M4 core.
 As a result, this is an advanced configuration requiring a unique combination of the project's source code, Makefiles, and VSCode-Maxim project settings.
 Such projects are appended with the `-riscv` suffix in the project's folder name.

-This section demonstrates how to debug `-riscv` projects in VS Code using the [mnist-riscv](/Examples/MAX78000/CNN/mnist-riscv) project for the MAX78000 as an example.
+This section demonstrates how to debug `-riscv` projects in VS Code using the mnist-riscv project for the MAX78000 as an example.
+Example files are located in the `Examples/MAX78000/CNN/mnist-riscv` directory.

 1. Connect _both_ your Arm (SWD) and RISC-V (JTAG) debuggers.
 VSCode-Maxim projects come pre-configured to use the [ARM-USB-OCD-H](https://www.olimex.com/Products/ARM/JTAG/ARM-USB-OCD-H/) + [ARM-JTAG-20-10](https://www.olimex.com/Products/ARM/JTAG/ARM-JTAG-20-10/) adapters for the RISC-V JTAG port.
 Ex: